-You're a nonresident for Oregon tax purposes if you meet all of the following requirements:
+You're a nonresident for Oregon tax purposes if you meet all the following requirements:

 - You didn't have a permanent residence in Oregon for yourself or your family during any part of the tax year.

-- Your permanent residence was outside Oregon during the entire tax year.
+- Your permanent residence was outside of Oregon during the entire tax year.

-- You spend less than 31 days in Oregon during the tax year.
+- You spent less than 31 days in Oregon during the tax year.

-- You had a right to a refund of all 2019 Oregon income tax withheld because you had no tax liability.
+- You had a right to a refund of all 2021 Oregon income tax withheld because you had no tax liability.

-- You expect a refund of all 2020 Oregon income tax withheld because you reasonably believe you won't have any tax liability.
+- You expect a refund of all 2022 Oregon income tax withheld because you reasonably believe you won't have any tax liability.

 Military pay subtractions

-You may qualify for more than one of the subtractions below if your federal Adjusted Gross Income (AGI) includes military pay.
-Military pay is: active duty pay; reenlistment bonuses; and pay for guard and reserve annual training, weekend drills, and inactive duty training.
+You may qualify for one or more of the subtractions below if your federal Adjusted Gross Income (AGI) includes military pay.
+Military pay includes active duty pay, reenlistment bonuses, and pay for guard and reserve annual training, weekend drills, and inactive duty training.